tezzachris/GARCH/README.md

 # Model Simulation

-# Option Pricing via Characteristic Function
+# Option Pricing via Characteristic function

+The option price of a European call/put on can be computed using the formula in [1] at Equation (11), that leverages the inversion formula of Gil-Pelaez.

  ## References